Places to Visit in Troutbeck

 Modest in size, this original yeoman farmer's house gives an atmospheric insight into the life of the Browne family who lived here for over three centuries.
 Built in 1626, it's full of intricate original oak carved furniture and panelling, wide oak floor planks and built-in spice cupboards.
 National Trust volunteers are often on hand (sometimes in authentic costumes) to explain Townend's many fascinating stories.

-• Open 31st March to 28th October, daily except Mondays and Tuesdays
+• Open 12th March to 30st October 2011, daily except Mondays and Tuesdays

-• 1.00 pm to 5.00 pm or dusk if earlier
+• 11.00 am to 1.00 pm (guided tours only) and 1.00 pm to 5.00 pm (last entrance 4.30 pm) or dusk if earlier

 • Tel: 015394 32628